mil0xeth/Strategy-Sushi-Staker/README.md

 # Strategy-xSushi-Staker
-- The strategy stakes Sushi to compound the rewards for more Sushi.
+- The strategy stakes Sushi to xSushi compound the rewards for more Sushi.

 ## Installation and Setup